ggreer/geoff.greer.fm/_posts/2012-09-07-the-silver-searcher-adding-pthreads.md

 Much better, but it was only 0.3 seconds faster than non-threaded Ag.
 Searching files is [embarrassingly parallel](http://en.wikipedia.org/wiki/Embarrassingly_parallel).
 I expected more than a 15% performance improvement.

 So I started tweaking things.
 Most changes didn't help, but performance was significantly affected by the number of worker threads.
 I assumed 3-4 workers would be ideal, but I ran benchmarks with up to 32 threads just to make sure.
-Here are the results:
+I graphed the results.
+For comparison: non-threaded Ag takes 2.0 seconds on my MacBook Air and 2.2 seconds on my Ubuntu server.

 <div id="chart_div" style="width: 100%; height: 500px;"> </div>

-For comparison: non-threaded Ag takes 2.0 seconds on my OS X machine and 2.2 seconds on my Ubuntu server.

 There are a couple of takeaways from this graph.

 First, OS X *sucks* at this benchmark.
-With 16 workers, the performance is pitiful.
-I had to remove the 32 thread results from the graph, as they made it hard to see the difference in performance with fewer threads.
-Searching with 32 threads took 8.5 seconds on OS X. That's just shameful.
+With 16 workers, performance is pitiful.
+I had to remove the 32-worker results from the graph, as they made it hard to see the difference in performance with fewer threads.
+Searching with 32 workers took 8.5 seconds on OS X. That's just shameful.
 On the other hand, the Linux kernel seems to get things right.
 Even with 32 workers, it took 2.2 seconds.

 Again, I pulled out the profiler.
 With 32 workers, Ag looks like this on OS X: